 A particular form of subdivision to allow for individual ownership of parts of a property.
 Sometimes used for small house developments, but really more applicable to multi-storey developments.

 A Surveyor will be able to tell you what the local Council rules allow for your property.
 If subdivision is possible they can then work out with you the best way of achieving this for your property.
-We suggest Thornley & Assoc. or Wood & Partners (For Franklin District contact BFA) as Firms we have experience in working with.
+We suggest Thornley & Associates or Woods as Firms we have experience in working with.
 Our experience shows they are able to provide the best results in the best times.

 Contact them to talk about what you want to/can do with your property.
 Also discuss with them what the costs will be.
 Even the simplest of 2 lot or second stage cross lease subdivisions can cost up to $6,000.00 in Surveying, Council and Land Office fees.

-At the same time it is essential you have had professional advice from a valuer(contact rex or John).
-Alternatively talk to your local B&T or H office.
+At the same time it is essential you have had professional advice from a valuer.
+Alternatively talk to your local Barfoot & Thompson or Glovers office.
 What is the new section(s) and the old house and section worth.
 Is the cost of getting that extra section(s) going to cover that cost, without reducing the value in the over all land.